grafana/k6-operator/README.md

       file: "test.js"
 ```

+***Note:*** the pods will expect to find script files in `/test/` folder.
+If `volumeClaim` fails, it's the first place to check: the latest initializer pod does not generate any logs and when it can't find the file, it will terminate with error.
+So missing file may not be that obvious and it makes sense to check it manually.
+See #143 for potential improvements.

 #### LocalFile

 There is a sample avaiable in `config/samples/k6_v1alpha1_k6_with_localfile.yaml` on how to configure to run a test script inside the docker image.